The Best UK Specialty Coffee Roasters in 2024

 Discovery pushes the boundaries of what coffee can be, exploring processing methods and showcasing different coffee varieties that are designed to challenge our perception of coffee.

-Rare showcases exclusive lots and rare varieties such as geisha from award-winning farms that have been meticulously processed to ensure a complex and delightful cup of coffee.
+Rare showcases exclusive lots and rare varieties, such as geisha from award-winning farms, that their team meticulously processes to ensure a complex and delightful cup of coffee.

 Colonna has also developed Nespresso-compatible capsules that have been painstakingly tested to produce as good a cup as can be from pod coffee.